 Churches need to collect stories and answer questions from their community.
-How do they do it affectively?
-Recently, a church posted on their social media page a request for questions they wanted answered in an upcoming sermon series.
+How do they do it effectively?
+Recently, a church posted on their social media page a request for questions they wanted to be answered in an upcoming sermon series.
 Something like, “do you have a burning Biblical question that you’ve always wanted the church to answer?”

 It was a great idea.
 They posted a short video asking for people to simply post the questions on their wall below the video.
 It seemed reasonable since people were seeing it on Facebook, so they should simply add a comment like they would on anyone’s post.

 It couldn’t go wrong.
 Except it did.

 They approached me for a potential solution.
 At the time, they had almost 500 views but no comments.
 Nothing.

 Here are 3 things to check and change when you ask and they don’t answer.